dildoran2195/sep10-freedom-project/blog/entry03.md

 * All the Google apps you know and love come standard on every Chromebook, which means you can edit, download, and convert Microsoft Office files in Google Docs, Sheets and Slides.
 * Get access to more than 2 million Android apps from Google Play to learn and do more.
 * Chromebooks come with built-in storage for offline access to your most important files and an additional 100GB of Google Drive space to ensure that all of your files are backed up automatically.
 * Intel Pentium Silver N6000 Processor (Up to 3.3GHz) | Intel UHD Graphics
-14.0" HD (1366 x 768) LED-backlit TFT LCD Corning Gorilla Glass Display with Multi-Touch and USI Stylus Compatible | 4GB LPDDR4X On-Board Memory | 128GB eMMC
 * Intel Wireless Wi-Fi 6 AX201 802.11ax Dual-Band 2.4GHz and 5GHz featuring 2x2 MU-MIMO technology | Bluetooth 5.1 | DTS Audio with Two Built-in Face-Up Stereo Speakers
 1 - USB Type C port supporting USB 3.2 Gen 1 (up to 5 Gbps), DisplayPort over USB-C, USB Charging, DC-in | 2 - USB 3.2 Gen 1 ports | 1 - HDMI Port
 OceanGlass Touchpad | Up to 10 hours of battery life | Chrome OS